 The number of overnights per year with each parent.

 You can estimate the amount of support you will be ordered to pay by the South Carolina Family Court by using the South Carolina Support Calculator.
-This is the same site the judge will use in court.

 Here is the complete copy of the guidelines.